vectorgrp/XCPlite/examples/README.md

 ### no_a2l_demo

 Demonstrates XCPlite without runtime A2L generation by using an A2L generation tool during the build process.
-This variant is currently limited to measurement and modification of global variables.

 ### threadx_demo

 Planned

 ### bpf_demo